-Writer(s): Buddy DeSylva (lyrics)/Louis Silvers (music) (see lyrics here)
+Writer(s): Buddy DeSylva (lyrics), Louis Silvers (music) (see lyrics here)

-First charted:28 January 1922
+First Charted: January 28, 1922

-Peak: 111 US (Click for codes to singles charts.)
+Peak: 111 US, 1 GA (Click for codes to charts.)

-Sales (in millions): 1.0 (sheet music) US
+Sales (in millions): 1.0 (sheet music)

 “April Showers” ranks as “one of America’s greatest ballads.”
 PS Louis Silvers composed the music and B.G.
 “Buddy” DeSylva wrote the lyrics.
 DeSylva worked with Jolson throughout his career.
 Silvers had worked as a composer, conductor, and vaudeville pianist.
 He later became the musical director for Gus Edwards’ vaudeville shows.
 He also wrote the score for 1927’s The Jazz Singer.
 PS

 Al Jolson introduced “April Showers” in the 1921 Broadway musical, Bombo.
 His “velvety voice and performance style were perfect for such a great work.”
 PS “A dreamy opening verse…sets the stage for the loving and delicate melody that follows in the chorus.”
 PS

 It was his 13th #1 song and biggest hit to date PM and became “a well-known Jolson trademark.”
 WK Only “Sonny Boy,” from 1928, would spend more weeks on top of the chart (twelve).
 PM The song also became the biggest hit of 1922.
-WHC
+CPM

 It charted five times in 1922, including the #2 version by Paul Whiteman.
 Other artists who’ve recorded the song include Carol Burnett, Cab Calloway, Bing Crosby, Eddie Fisher, Judy Garland, Eydie Gorme, Guy Lombardo, Frank Sinatra, Tiny Tim, Mel Tormé, Paul Whiteman, and Jackie Wilson.
 WK Jolson re-recorded the song in 1946 for the soundtrack of his biopic, The Jolson Story and it charted again.
-JA In 1948, Jack Carson sang it in the film of the same name.
-JA
+DJ-12 In 1948, Jack Carson sang it in the film of the same name.
+DJ-12